-Springfield Public Schools follows the legislation of the Individuals with Disabilities Education Act, or IDEA.
-IDEA is the federal law that assures that special needs students have access to an appropriate education.
+Springfield Public Schools follows the legislation of the Individuals with Disabilities Education Act.
+IDEA is the federal law that assures that students who experience disabilities have access to an appropriate education.

-Students who qualify for special education services are those who demonstrate a significant developmental delay due to traumatic brain injury, orthopedic impairment, hearing impairment, communication disorders, emotional disturbance, specific learning disability, autism, visual impairment, or other health impairment.
+Students who qualify for special education services are those who demonstrate a significant developmental delay due to traumatic brain injury, orthopedic impairment, deaf or hard of hearing, speech and language impairment, emotional behavior disability, specific learning disability, autism spectrum disorder, visual impairment, or other health impairment.

 How We Do It

 Special education programs provide the student with education in the "least restrictive environment."
 This means that the student will, when appropriate, be educated within the general education setting with the necessary supplementary aids and services.

 - Regular education programs: Students remain in the general education setting and receive related and direct services from special education staff.

 - Resource room programs: Students receive basic skills instruction from special education staff in resource room setting in addition to their general education program.

 - Regional programs: Students receive services from regional program consultants.

 - Home/hospital and contract programs: Students who are not able to attend Springfield schools receive instruction in these settings.

 - Academic and structured learning centers, and life skills programs: Students receive intensive instruction in specialized classroom programs from a special education teacher.